Reciprocity allows students and graduates access the Career Services Office of other law schools.

 Students and graduates of NW Consortium Schools (see list above) receive free access to our job postings.
 Contact the Career Services Office at your school to request access.

-Students and graduates from all other law schools may be granted three months of reciprocity access to CPDC’s online job bank at no cost.
-After that three months, reciprocity recipients will be given the option to renew their online access for either a three month subsription for $15, or a six month subscription for $30.
+Students and graduates from all other law schools may be granted three months of reciprocity access to Lewis & Clark Law School’s online job bank at no cost.
+After that three months, reciprocity recipients will be given the option to renew their online access for either a three month subscription for $15, or a six month subscription for $30.
 Once online access has ended, either from non-renewal or completion of the renewed time, a new reciprocity request for the recipient will not be considered until the next academic year.

 How to request the use of our office and what services are available.